 Charlotte Derry sharing the Rules for a Playful Museum at MuseumNext Dublin

-Ahead of February’s Museums, Games and Play Summit, MuseumNext takes a closer look at the Rules for a Playful Museum e-book created by Charlotte Derry in collaboration with Manchester Museum, which was initially funded by the Happy Museum back in 2012.
+Ahead of October’s Museums, Games and Play Summit, MuseumNext takes a closer look at the Rules for a Playful Museum e-book created by Charlotte Derry in collaboration with Manchester Museum, which was initially funded by the Happy Museum back in 2012.

 Historically, museums and galleries have had a reputation akin to that of libraries – places to enjoy art and culture quietly; to be alone with one’s thoughts and to browse artefacts and collections in an orderly manner.